 Fig. 1 shows the principle of Ultrasonic Testing.

 An ultrasound transducer or ultrasonic probe sends a sound wave into a test material.
-Two indications are received from each probe; first one from the initial pulse of the probe, and the second one from the back wall echo.
+Two indications are received from each probe; the first one is from the initial pulse of the probe, and the second one is from the back wall echo.
 If there is any defect, it creates a third indication (See the right side display in Fig. 1) and simultaneously reduces the amplitude of the back wall indication.
 The depth at which the defect is present can easily be calculated by dividing the length D by the length between MS and BW.

 Common Data Formats for Ultrasonic Testing